FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Master_Section_Modules.md

 ![Master matrix](https://raw.githubusercontent.com/FLUX-SE/doc_images/main/SpatR/Setup/MasterMatrix.png)

 Finally, the [**Binaural Monitoring**](5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural?id=binaural-monitoring-module.md) row provides a way to decode the whole scene to headphones only in binaural 3D.

-!> _Master section is automatically configured by the setup wizard with the Essential license of SPAT Revolution._